Top 8 Collaboration Tools for a Startup to Boost Productivity

 Because work done via collaboration tools is impersonal and non-factual, it’s crucial for team leads to be more intentional about their leadership.

-They need to identify currents of conflict and unproductiveness and deal with them promptly.
+They need to identify sources of conflict and unproductiveness and address them promptly.
 Good leadership involves good listening and people management skills.

 Ways to improve your leadership on a collaborative platform: